IQ404/study-notes/README.md

 ### `/bin`

-A directory, exists directly below the root directory, that contains user binary files (the executables for running programs and core commands).
+A directory, exists directly below the root directory, that contains user binary files (the executables acting as the tools for running programs and core commands).

 ### `/usr`